Nickchapman3773/Uranium-Fever/README.md

 - After successfully pasting these files, `restore` the files that were previously backed up.
 	- `Move` your `Fallout New Vegas` folder from your desktop back into `platform installation folder`, selecting `Replace` when prompted.
 	- `Move` your `FalloutNV` folder from your desktop back into `C:\Users\USERNAME\Documents\My Games`, selecting `Replace` when prompted.
 - The clean [NoDelete] Stock New Vegas folder should now contain the following files.
-If any additional files are within this folder, **DELETE** the [NoDelete] Stock New Vegas folder, re-run the `Installing Uranium Fever` step, then `start this section over`.
+If any additional files are present within this folder, **DELETE** the [NoDelete] Stock New Vegas folder, re-run the `Installing Uranium Fever` step, then `start this section over`.
 	- Steam - [NoDelete] Stock New Vegas file contents:

  		![Steam Stock](https://github.com/user-attachments/assets/5c1c1d4c-6bc8-4289-99de-de90610f889d)